danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 ## Conclusion

-If you give the button a try, you'll see that it works great.
+The `GestureButton` lets you handle multiple gestures with a single button.
 You can presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single `DragGesture`.
-How about that?

-You can find the source code [here]({{page.button}}), as part of my [SwiftUIKit]({{page.swiftuikit}}) library.
-Feel free to grab the code as it is or pull in the library with SPM if you want to try it out.
+I have added `GestureButton` to my [SwiftUIKit]({{page.github}}) library.
+You can find the source code [here]({{page.button}}).
+If you decide to give it a try, I'd be very interested in hearing what you think.

 Happy button mashing!